matfax/PreferenceHolder/README.md

     // Any type can used if serializer is set.
 See: Gson serialization var character: Character? by bindToPreferenceFieldNullable()
-    var savedGame: Game? by bindToPreferenceFieldNullable()
+    var savedGame: Game? by bindToPreferenceFieldNullable() }

-    // Single level collections are also supported if serializer is set.
-See: Gson serialization var longList: Map<Int, Long> by bindToPreferenceField(mapOf(0 to 12L, 10 to 143L)) var propTest: List<Character>? by bindToPropertyWithBackupNullable()
-    var elemTest: Set<Elems> by bindToPreferenceField(setOf(Elems.Elem1, Elems.Elem3))
-}
 ```